 - When the Havenites and Manticorans discuss prisoner-of-war exchanges in the later Honor Harrington books, at least one character muses on what a fair exchange rate on prisoners would be, given that most battles had been stacked heavily in favor of the Manticorans' superior training and technology versus the Havenites' massive quantity of ships and troops.

 - In A Song of Ice and Fire Catelyn suggests trading Jaime Lannister for her daughters, whom she supposes are being held hostage by the Lannisters.
 Given the patriarchal society of Westeros, this is not regarded as a good exchange and the idea is rejected even by her son Robb.

-- The Quest for Karla sees the Circus agreeing to exchange the highly-placed mole that Smiley has uncovered for their remaining agents in the Soviet bloc that haven't been shot.
-However, it falls through when Haydon is killed, presumably by Jim Prideaux, his friend who he betrayed in an attempt to preserve his cover.
+- Tinker, Tailor, Soldier, Spy sees the Circus agreeing to exchange the highly-placed mole that Smiley has uncovered for their remaining agents in the Soviet bloc that haven't been shot.
+However, it falls through when the mole Haydon is killed, presumably by Jim Prideaux, his friend who he betrayed in an attempt to preserve his cover.

 - Romance of the Three Kingdoms has several of these.
 The most infamous one is when Xiahou Shang is exchanged for Chen Shi at Mt.
 Ding Jun.
 While the exchange is taking place, Huang Zhong shoots Xiahou Shang in the back, which enrages Xiahou Yuan to the point of charging into battle.
 Which is exactly what Huang Zhong wanted.

 - The Executioner.
 In "Brothers in Blood", Bolan is told to surrender in exchange for a captive.
 Realising Bolan won't give himself up without a guarantee, the Big Bad moves into an exposed position where Bolan can shoot him, though the muzzle flash would give away Bolan's position and get him killed in turn.